York Regional Police: Fleet

-Marked cruisers are labelled with the motto "Deeds Speak".
+Marked cruisers are labeled with the motto "Deeds Speak."

 Three of the YRP's boats were named by Elder Barbara McDonald of the Chippewas of Georgina Island First Nation.

 Uniform

 Front line officers are dressed in dark blue (shirts, cargo pants (with red stripe) and boots), standard in most municipal police services in Ontario.
 Winter jackets are either black or reflective orange/yellow with the word police in white and blue at the back.
 Previously the service wore light blue shirts.

 The uniform patch consist of the force's crest with wording "York Regional Police" on a black tombstone shape.

 Auxiliary members wear the same uniform; lack of weapons, different shoulder patch and different hat band (black and red Sillitoe tartan) distinguish them from front line officers.

 Officers wear standard forage caps and may opt for Yukon hats in the winter.
 Motorcycle units have white helmets.
 Black or reflective gloves are also provided to officers directing traffic.
 Red caps are used by search teams looking for missing persons.

 Senior officers have white shirts and a dark blue dress jacket.